First Home Buyers Guide for Queensland

 Doing due diligence on the property market gives you an understanding of what is available, how much it will cost, and what you can easily purchase as a first home buyer.

-- The LJ Hooker Open Market report provides a regional snapshot of the property market, and check your Local LJ Hooker office for a localised report.
+- Check your Local LJ Hooker office for a localised market report.

 - Australian Property Monitors and CoreLogic RP Data are excellent online providers of property data and information for wider trends and price shifts.

 - Websites like domain.com.au, realestate.com.au and agent sites like ljhooker.com.au will show you what is on the market, listing prices and sales volumes.

 - Residex, the Queensland Valuer-General and SmartMaps are also useful local search tools.